 Think about your competences during your course of study

 During your course of study, it is important that you think about what you can and will work with after graduation during your course of study.
 That way you may tone your academic profile according to your wishes.

-What does a Master in Maritime Archaeology give you?
+What does a Master in Business, Language and Culture give you?

 Doing your study preparation, exam assignments and other study activities it can be difficult to find out, which competences all your hard work gives you.

-A Master in Maritime Archaeology is an intense learning process in which you learn to:
+A Master in Business, Language and Culture is an intense learning process in which you learn to:

-Perhaps you are now thinking that you are developing more skills and other exciting competences and that is very good because you’re the expert who can continue the "list" during your studies.
+Perhaps you are now thinking that you are developing more skills and other exciting competences, which is very good because you’re the expert who can continue the "list" during your studies.